The SSD Process

 How Social Security Disability Works

 When you apply for SSD, your application is forwarded from the Social Security Administration (SSA) to the Disability Determination Services office in Georgia.
 Doctors and disability specialists review your application.
 In addition to considering all of the facts in your application, they will use medical evidence provided by any health care professionals who treated you.
 They will ask many questions of your doctors to determine the degree of your disability as related to work and living .You may be asked to go for a special examination, which the SSA will pay for.
 Approximately 35% of initial applications are approved.
 This part of the process normally takes 3-6 months.

 Using an Atlanta Social Security disability attorney from our office can not only speed the process, but also greatly improve your chances for approval on initial application.
 For denied

 Social Security disability benefits claims, we can help you when

 appealing the claim.

 Atlanta Social Security Disability Attorney

-If you are just beginning the SSD process, or are hopelessly bogged down somewhere along the way, contact an Atlanta Social Security disability lawyer at our firm for professional and effective help.
+Just beginning the SSD process?
+Hopelessly bogged down along the way?
+Contact an Atlanta Social Security disability lawyerat our firm for professional and effective help.